bwmarrin/go-alone/README.md

 The development of go-alone was highly influenced by the popular [itsdangerous](http://pythonhosted.org/itsdangerous/) python library.
 The tokens go-alone creates are very similar to itsdangerous tokens and there is a degree of compatibility with itsdangerous tokens.
-Reference the itsdangerous_test.go for examples on how to work with itsdangerous tokens using go-alone.
+Reference itsdangerous_test.go for examples on how to work with itsdangerous tokens using go-alone.

 go-alone tokens solve a similar problem to what JWT tokens solve.
 However